 Make sure your keywords are in their own ad groups with their own ads.
 Then take it one step further by making the landing page relevant to the keyword and the ad.

-In my experience, account history is not a HUGE factor in quality score.
-It may help with very minor changes, but it isn’t something you can’t combat if you have a new account.
-Simply follow #1 & #2.
+In my experience, account history is not a HUGE factor in Quality Score.
+It may help with minor changes, but if you have a new account, simply follow #1 & #2.

-Google recommends that you don’t create a new account if that is the case.
-I agree with them on that point.
-Your long term history will help you later once you start making the right changes.
+Google recommends that you don’t create a new account if that is the case, and I agree with them on that point.
+Your long-term history will help you later once you start making the right changes.